ivoarch/GrapheneOS-Setup/README.md

   - Ask where to save files ✅
 - Enable Passkey
   - type in the address bar: **chrome://flags** then search PASSKEYS , Confirm this by tapping on Enabled for **Google Password Manager and 3rd party passkeys** (https://proton.me/support/pass-use-passkeys)

-**Tor browser**

-- Settings ⚙️
-  - Config bridge - Use a Bridge ✅
-  - obfs4 ✅

 ### The GrapheneOS home screen after setup